 To qualify for a credit of $50, an advanced main circulating fan must use 2 percent of the furnace’s energy during operation (no more).

 These extended federal tax credits mean that 2011 is a good year to purchase new HVAC equipment.
 Be sure to check around for other possible rebates from different sources, too, such as from the utility company.
-Call Roth Heating & Cooling, Plumbing & Electrical at (503) 994-9924 for more information on high efficiency heating and cooling equipment that may qualify for tax credits!
+Call Roth Heating & Cooling, Plumbing, Electrical, Drain Services at (503) 994-9924 for more information on high efficiency heating and cooling equipment that may qualify for tax credits!